Azure/CostManagement-To-Kusto/docs/manual_deployment.md

-# Exporting Azure Cost Management Data to ADX
+# Walkthrough: Cost Management Export to Kusto
 ## Prerequisites
 * A subscription with the resource providers `Microsoft.Storage`, `Microsoft.ContainerInstance`, and `Microsoft.EventGrid` already registered.
 [Register the providers](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-providers-and-types#azure-cli).
 * A resource group is required to deploy in to.
 [Create a resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-cli#create-resource-groups).
 You must have 'Owner' rights on the resource group.